eic/epic-analysis/README.md

 ## Upstream Dependencies
-These are common dependencies used for the upstream simulation, some of which are needed for `sidis-eic` as well.
+These are common dependencies used for the upstream simulation, some of which are needed for `epic-analysis` as well.

 Follow the [EIC Software Environment Setup Guide](https://eic.github.io/tutorial-setting-up-environment/index.html) to obtain and install the EIC software image.